Ruichen11/cit281-p3/README.md

 4. coinCOunt(...coinage)
 - Calls and returns the result of valueFromArray() function, which will be the value of all coin objects with the coinage array function parameter
 ```
-// Process coin objects, either as a single coin, or array of coins
-// Coin object properties consist of:
-// - denom: coin denomination (1, 5, 10, 25, 50, 100)
-// - count: number of coins
 function coinCount(...coinage) {
   return valueFromArray(coinage);
 }
 console.log("{}", coinCount({denom: 5, count: 3}));
 ```

 5. Web server code
 ```
-// Import module files
 const fs = require("fs");
 const fastify = require("fastify")();
 const { coinCount } = require("./p3-module.js");